 Lost items: Patrons will be required to pay replacement costs for items, rather than the original purchase price.

-Cash or checks are accepted in the library.
-Credit Card payments will need to be made in the business office.
+The library only accepts cash.
+Credit Card or check payments will need to be made in the business office.

-Currently enrolled MCA students and faculty have reciprocal borrowing privileges at the following colleges and universities:
+Currently enrolled MCA students, faculty, and staff have reciprocal borrowing privileges at the following colleges and universities:

 Christian Brothers University

 Southwest Tennessee Community College

 Graduate students, faculty, and staff can borrow from the libraries listed above along with the following:

 University of Tennessee Health Science Center